 What’s the plan

-You’ll be picked up in Belfast and will experience the stunning coast of Northern Ireland.
+You’ll get picked up in Belfast City Centre and driven along the beautiful coastline of Northern Ireland.

-Visit nine locations including the Dark Hedges, Giant’s Causeway, Ballintoy Harbour, Cushendun Caves and Carrick-A-Rede Rope Bridge.
-You’ll also learn about the local history and get plenty of opportunities to take photos in these idyllic spots.
+You will also get to learn about the history of the local areas and there are plenty of opportunities to take photos in these idyllic spots.

 Marble Arch Caves

-Check out the Marble Arch Caves and experience the captivating network of waterfalls, rivers and passages within the caves.
+The Marble Arch Caves features a captivating network of waterfalls, rivers and passages within the caves.
+Set in stunning surroundings you will experience the full wonders of nature at The Marble Arch Caves.

-The tour lasts just over an hour and is led by the well-informed guides at different times during the day.
+There are daily tours which last just over an hour and are led by well-informed guides at different times during the day.
 Check the website for times to suit you

-The tour includes walking through the Nature Reserve, a boat trip underground, and a walk through the glistening show cave.
+You will through the Nature Reserve before taking a boat trip underground, and then walk through the glistening show cave.

 FYI – book in advance and be aware that the tour may not take place if the weather is particularly bad.